 First, research shows that reading and writing are closely aligned.
-That is, reading and writing depend upon many of the same skills, strategies and knowledge—though those are deployed in different ways in reading and writing.
+That is, reading and writing depend upon many of the same skills, strategies, and knowledge—though those are deployed in different ways in reading and writing.
 In fact, about 70% of the variation in reading and writing abilities are shared.

-For example, to read one has to decode words.
+For example, to read one must decode words.
 That means being able to look at the word, recognize its elements (letters and letter combinations), retrieve associated pronunciations for those letters, and to blend those into a word pronunciation.
 For that to work, of course, you have to do that very quickly—and eventually with little conscious attention.

-In contrast, to write one has to spell words.
+In contrast, to write one must spell words.
 That means being able to listen to the pronunciation of a word, to recognize its elements (phonemes—that is language sounds), to retrieve letters that match those sounds, and to recognize whether they are combining properly to make a well-formed word.
 And, again, fluency is essential.

-Decoding is arguably easier than spelling, but learning to bothpronounce and spell words simultaneously helps to increase decoding fluency.
+Decoding is arguably easier than spelling, but learning to both pronounce and spell words simultaneously helps to increase decoding fluency.
 It provides a kind of overlearning that enhances one’s ability.
 The same argument can be made concerning phonological awareness, and the use of vocabulary, grammar, text structure, tone, and other text elements—and the same kinds of connections exist between the routines one uses to pull up background knowledge, to set purposes, to predict, and so on.

 Given the extensive overlaps, it should be evident that combined instruction would be a lot more efficient.
 When a school is trying to accomplish higher achievement that kind of efficiency and teaching power is indispensable.

-Second, reading and writing are communicative processes, and there cross-modal benefits to be derived from having students engage in each.
+Second, reading and writing are communicative processes, and there are cross-modal benefits to be derived from having students engage in each.
 Readers, who are writers, can end up with insights about what authors are up to and how they exert their effects, something of great value in text interpretation.
 Likewise, writers by being readers, can gain insights into the needs of other readers.
 Imagine how that can help one to write better.

 This kind of insight sharing is unlikely without some teacher guidance—and making those kinds of connections across reading and writing experiences depends on sharing those experiences with the students.
 It would be hard for a teacher to know what came up in the various shared reading experiences that took place in the other class.